-Cluely AI is an application that sits on screen as a transparent overlay that feeds users real-time responses based on what it sees on screen and hears through audio during exams and interviews.
+Cluely is an AI-powered desktop application that acts like an invisible live assistant that sits on screen as a transparent overlay that feeds users answers in real time.
 It can answer questions on the screen during an exam, or it can hear what the interviewer asks and write responses quickly enough for the user to read aloud and sound natural.

-In other words, Cluely is basically an invisible AI assistant that makes it really easy to cheat and it’s really difficult to detect.
+Cluely and other similar AI make it really easy to cheat and they’re really difficult to detect.

-Why is Cluely AI so difficult to detect?
+Is Cluely undetectable?
+Why is it so difficult to detect?

 Cluely is difficult to detect because it hides activities by: